Skull Island: Reign of Kong

 On May 6, 2015, Universal confirmed that the new attraction that was being built in Universal’s Islands of Adventure would be called “Skull Island: Reign of Kong”.
-It is scheduled to open in the Summer of 2016 and soft openings started in June 2016.
+It was scheduled to open in the Summer of 2016 and soft openings started in June 2016.
 Universal Creative worked closely with Peter Jackson, the director of the 2005 remake of the “King Kong movie”.

 Skull Island: Reign of Kong forms the centrepiece of a brand new “island”, Skull Island, between the existing Jurassic Park and Toon Lagoon themed lands.